-Mindful Christianity is the discipline of practicing the presence of Christ in our heart and mind by not letting our thinking and thoughts distract us.
+Mindful Christianity is the discipline of practicing the presence of Christ in our hearts and mind by not letting our thinking and thoughts distract us.
 Instead, it concentrates our minds on embracing the fullness of God in the present moment.
-There is always the opportunity for the moment to be richer and fuller if you are present in it by observing the inspiring details of what is happening around you.
+There is always the opportunity for the moment to be richer and fuller if you are present by observing the inspiring details of what is happening around you.
 We see and gain insight into the hidden motivations for why we do what we do and why we react the way we do to what happens to us in life.
 It provides new insights into growing our relationships and connections with everything and everyone around us.
 (When Does the Kingdom of God of Heaven Come to Earth?)

 Life is a mystery and often exhausting.
 As you read this article, your mind qualifies and analyzes whether it is worth your time and effort.
 You made several choices to read it up to this point, and the question is, does it resonate for you to stop and investigate the beauty of being alive right now?
 The question is not, can you, but will you pause and be aware of what it means to be fully alive and energized in this present moment?

 Meditation and the practice of mindful Christianity can pause the stream of time created by our thinking.
 If you are thinking about your past, it is thinking.
 If you are looking to the future, it is thinking, and when you overthink, you have trouble sleeping at night.
 We unconsciously live on automatic pilot, living life trapped in the thoughts of the past or the future and unaware of the sacred peace available to us found in the wholeness of Christ at the moment.
 (A Moment of Awakening)